 3 tablespoons to 1/4 cup lemon juice (from about 1 lemon)

-Optional: 2 tablespoons parsley or cilantro for garnish, extra lemon wedges, and/or rice or bread on the side
+Optional: 2 tablespoons parsley or cilantro for garnish, extra lemon wedges, and rice or bread on the side

-- Stir in the lemon juice right before serving.
-Optionally, garnish with parsley or cilantro, and serve with lemon wedges and rice/bread on the side (the carbs make it a complete protein).
+Stir in the lemon juice right before serving.
+Optionally, garnish with parsley or cilantro, and serve with lemon wedges and rice/bread on the side.

 * If you'd prefer, you can use 3 tablespoons yellow curry powder in place of all of the ground spices.
 This type of soup is commonly made that way, and it's delicious either way.